Planning, Conducting and Reporting on Scientific Projects

 • Writing a conclusion that merely repeats the results without linking them to the hypothesis or scientific theory.

-• Misconception: 'Energy is created or used up in reactions.'
-Correction: Energy is never created or destroyed—it is transferred from one form to another.
-For example, in a battery, chemical energy is converted to electrical energy.
+• Misconception: 'Energy is created or destroyed.'
+Correction: Energy is transferred and conserved; it cannot be created or destroyed, only changed from one form to another.

 Frequently Asked Questions